goc9000/octa-format/OCTA Format.md

 - If not using deduplication, the row can just be INSERTed directly and its `id` used as before
 - An in-memory cache may be useful here if the synchronization issues are handled

+Note: it is recommended to normalize header names (e.g. by lowercasing or titlecasing) before registering them but the standard does not enforce this, nor should programs necessarily expect this to be the case in any encountered archive.
+Deduplication utilities should consider header name normalization as a potential operation during their processing.

 ##### Subprocedure: Adding a Header Value